-One of the largest translation services companies and with 25 years of experience, Lionbridge is well-versed in translating all types of financial documents including financial reports; equity and bond research notes; funding and licensing agreements; investment, performance, and market reports; and legal regulations.
+One of the largest translation services companies and with over 20 years of experience, Lionbridge is well-versed in translating all types of financial documents including financial reports; equity and bond research notes; funding and licensing agreements; investment, performance, and market reports; and legal regulations.
 Due to this, along with clients like Credit Suisse, JP Morgan Chase, and BlackRock, we selected Lionbridge as our best translation service for finance professionals.

 Advertised for businesses, Lionbridge is best used for big, custom projects at the enterprise level, but the company recently acquired Gengo, which can be used for smaller translation projects and is typically completed by freelance translators.

 The company claims it can work on short deadlines, and Lionbridge also emphasizes the importance it places on the confidential processing of your content.
 Their website is sleek and navigable, though they require you to give them a call or send an email to discuss pricing.

 Best Legal Translators : Morningside Translations

 Founded in 2000 in New York, Morningside Translations specializes in intellectual property and legal translation.
 Their services include patent translation, contract translation, and full multilingual litigation support requiring certified translation and document review.
-Given their expertise and focus on legal documents, as well as a certification from the Geneva-based International Organization for Standardization (ISO) for translation quality, medical device translation, and information security, we selected it as our best legal translation service.
+Given their expertise and focus on legal documents, as well as a certification from the Geneva-based International Organization for Standardization (ISO) for translation quality and medical device translation, we selected it as our best legal translation service.